 Often, we will not be able to know what has actually happened, but we do know that early weaning is not the biological norm and if you want to continue breastfeeding, there are some tricks you can use to try to get a second chance.

 Co-sleeping: sleeping with your baby nearby encourages her to breastfeed.
 If the baby is angry or in pain, it will be easier to breastfeed when it is half asleep than when it is awake.

 Laugh: getting the baby to laugh out loud makes them go into an “automatic mode” and many times after a session of intense laughter they get back to breastfeeding again.

 Going to a breastfeeding support group: The principle here is “I want what I see”.
-Watching other babies feed can encourage yours to find its way back to your breast.
+Watching other babies feed can encourage yours to find her way back to your breast.

 A soaking bath (the least ecological option): fill the bathtub, put on relaxing music, dim the light and relax.
 Being calm, relaxed and close together can help to get the baby breastfeeding again.

 On the other hand, there are things you should definitely not do, if you try to achieve to breastfeed again, since they can be counterproductive and even make the baby’s rejection worse:

 Do not try to force the baby to feed: Often, simply by trying to bring the baby closer to the breast or bringing her into a breastfeeding position can cause her to react badly and get even angrier.